SeanShubin/condorcet/README.md

 - The voter is able to give the same rank to multiple candidates
     - This allows the voter to signify no preference between a group of candidates, while still expressing the ranking of that group in relation to other candidates.
 - The voter is able to express which candidates they are voting against
-    - This can be done by having a “<none of these>” entry they can rank in relation to the other candidates
+    - This can be done by having a "none-of-these" entry they can rank in relation to the other candidates
-    - While in practice it may be necessary to elect a candidate below <none of these> should <none of these> win, it is still useful to capture the fact that the voters did not have any choices they approved of.
+    - While in practice it may be necessary to elect a candidate below "none-of-these" should "none-of-these" win, it is still useful to capture the fact that the voters did not have any choices they approved of.
 This situation may indicate a problem with the candidate selection process, or the need to support write-in candidates.
 - The voter should be able to cast a vote with no rankings
     - This allows for telling the difference between “no preference at all”, and “preference is unknown”.
 - Any unranked candidates are considered lower rank than ranked candidates